Connect with us

 You’re lucky to get three months these days.

-Gradually the old-school managers are starting to disappear.
-Neil called it time (again) last year and it looks like he really means it.
+Gradually the old-school managers are starting to disappear. called it time (again) last year and it looks like he really means it.

 Whereas the belief before was that you had to have experience, and partly explained why the same old managers seemed to get on and off the merry-go-round at regular intervals, that has gone now.